Sunday, May 26, 2024

 From Decoration Day to Memorial Day

 The years following the end of the Civil War in 1865 saw American communities tending to the remains & graves of an unprecedented number of war dead.
-All of the previous wars & conflicts fought by the United States combined did not add up to the body count produced by the Civil War.
+All of the previous wars & conflicts fought by the United States combined did not add up to the deaths in the Civil War.

 On the 1st official Decoration Day -- May 30, 1868 -- future president James A. Garfield, a former general, addressed a crowd of 5,000 gathered at Arlington National Cemetery: "our children's children shall come to pay their tribute of grateful homage.
 For this are we met to-day...assemblies like this are gathering at this hour in every State in the Union.